Download these checklists with actions you can take to hold American society and leadership accountable.

 American Jewish Committee’s society-wide nonpartisan guide to addressing antisemitism for America that provides U.S. leadership in all sectors of society with the knowledge and tools to understand, respond to, and prevent antisemitism.

-The numbers don’t lie: AJC’s State of Antisemitism in America 2022 report revealed that 89% of Jewish respondents believe antisemitism is a problem in the U.S. Four in ten American Jews changed their behavior in at least one way out of fear of antisemitism.
+The numbers don’t lie: AJC’s State of Antisemitism in America 2024 Report revealed that 93% of Jewish respondents believe antisemitism is a problem in the U.S. The majority also feel less safe.
+Seventy seven percent of American Jews feel less safe as a Jewish person in the U.S. because of the October 7, 2023, Hamas attacks against Israel.
+More than seven in 10 American Jews (73%) say that Jews in the United States are less secure compared to a year ago, and over half (56%) of American Jews changed their behavior in at least one way out of fear of antisemitism.
 When societies cannot protect their Jewish populations, they often fail to protect their democracy as well.
-What follows is a Call to Action Against Antisemitism in America that provides U.S. leadership in all sectors of society with the knowledge and tools to understand, respond to, and prevent antisemitism.

 When antisemitism occurs, we all bear the responsibility to decry it.
 When everyone uses their voices to push antisemitism and those who espouse it to the fringes of society, America becomes a safer place not only for Jews, but for all.